Paing-Ko/myGame/README.md

 Interested in learning more about health and medical knowledge after playing?
 Visit the [NHS website](https://www.nhs.uk/) for a wealth of information on health and medical topics.

-Also, visit [freeCodeCamp website](https://www.freecodecamp.org/) for more coding and programming knowledge.
+Also, visit [Harvard's CS50](https://cs50.harvard.edu/x/2023/)and [freeCodeCamp website](https://www.freecodecamp.org/) for more coding and programming knowledge.

 ## :earth_africa: Hosting